 "We set up shop for them at Windstream"s Bethlehem Data Center so that when they got there an hour later, we had them ready to go," wrote Kip Turco, Senior Vice President of Data Center Operations at Windstream, in a blog post.
 "Their data, which they"d colocated with us, was already available and they could access it and get back in business."

 Providing Continuity of Operations (COOP) and DR services has been something that Windstream has been preparing for aggressively in recent years.
-In addition to expanding its network footprint by purchasing PAETEC, the telco has also made a number of key purchases of data center providers including Hosted Solutions and introducing a Disaster Recovery as a Service (DRaaS) solution.
+In addition to expanding its network footprint by purchasing PAETEC, the telco has also made a number of key purchases of data center providers including Hosted Solutions and introducing a

 Written by: Sean Buckley